kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

 ]
 ```

-Our code will now be much easier to read, because we can write code like `student_records[0]["id"]` to refer to the id of the first student in the list.
+Our code will now be much easier to read and write, because we can write access
+values like `student_records[0]["id"]` to refer to the id of the first student.

+## Practice: Dictionaries

+A dictionary can contains lists, and a list can contain dictionaries.

+As you saw in the example, this type of "nested" structure can be a great way to
+organize data for a given problem.

+Write a function that takes a city name, navigates the nested dictionary, and
+returns a list of park names.

+<iframe src="https://trinket.io/embed/python/a99715e86f" width="100%" height="400" frameborder="0"  style="margin-top:1em" allowfullscreen></iframe>

+Remember that if you use a for loop to iterate through the items in a dictionary,
+each time through the loop you will get one of the keys (in this case, a country
+name).

+If you use a for loop on a list, each time through the loop you will get one
+element in the list (the element could be a string, dictionary, or another list).